 - Matt Jenkins (Associate Lecturer in Buildings Archaeology)

-- John Schofield (Professor)
+- John Schofield (Professor of Archaeology)

 - Dav Smith (Associate Lecturer in Buildings Archaeology)